-A Vicar was a stand in for the main Parish Priest Stead, the word Vicar is Latin for “substitute".
-Vicars were meant to be of the people but this did not always come to pass and many were dishonest, in fact many Vicars were very affluent with large houses and some even had a large amount of servants.
+A Vicar was a stand-in for the main Parish Priest Stead, the word Vicar is Latin for “substitute”.
+Vicars were meant to be of the people but this did not always come to pass and many were dishonest, in fact, many Vicars were quite affluent with large houses and some even had a large number of servants.

-Many people that the Barber Surgeons operated on died due to the primitive surgical procedures which were practised, as there was no real training in these procedure, most surgeries led to a massive loss of blood and there was a high chance that infection would take hold.
+Many people that the Barber-Surgeons operated on died due to the primitive surgical procedures which were practiced, as there was no real training in these procedures, most operations led to a massive loss of blood and there was a high chance that infection would take hold.

-A priest authorized to hear confessions.
+A priest is authorized to hear confessions.
 As Christianity emerged as the dominant religion in Europe, persecutions became rare, and the title was given to saints who lived a holy life and died in peace.
-Perhaps the most well known example is the English king St. Edward the Confessor.
+Perhaps the most well-known example is the English king St. Edward the Confessor.

-Medieval Scribes were important people in medieval times as they copied books by hand so that there were additional religious books in circulation as there were no printing presses in Medieval Times.
+Medieval Scribes were important people in medieval times as they copied books by hand so that there were additional religious books in circulation as there were no printing presses in earlier medieval periods.

 They were considered to be servants of God and were people from Irish and Scottish origins who preserved old Gaelic customs and Traditions.

-Medieval Clergy were also a positive thing for many people in the Middle Ages as they were able to guide people and help them during difficult times.
-Medieval Clergy were also needed as record keepers as they were the only people that could speak Latin which was the official language in medieval times, these records could be handed down through the ages to help and guide future generations.
+Medieval Clergy was also needed as record keepers as they were the only people that could speak Latin which was the official language in medieval times, these records could be handed down through the ages to help and guide future generations.